 Once you activate your tag via the “Activate a New Tag” action, it exclusively belongs to your account and you (and only you) can manage it.

-On your “My Records” page, under each record, you will see the tag(s) attached to that record.
+On your “My Records” page, your records are shown as “orange” color buttons.
+When the “Show Tags” button is clicked, you will see the tag(s) linked to that record as grey buttons.
 You can click on any of these Tag IDs to view that tag’s “Dashboard”, where you can manage your tag.

 The Tag Dashboard